DepartmentsAI/Viewzenix1/communication/inbox/ALL/Msg-PM-To-ALL-Seq010.md

 1. PR #147 - BE: Update PM message regarding gitignore changes
 2. PR #145 - QA: Add environment re-verification planning documents

-I've updated the Project Plan with the latest status and created a new PR (#TBD) with these changes.
+I've updated the Project Plan with the latest status and created a new PR (#150) with these changes.

 **Critical Areas of Focus for May 9-10:**